Aircraft General Knowledge (AGK)

 The frame of a plane consists of several parts, which all make flying and steering in the air possible by various actions.
 I will describe all parts in English and Dutch:

-• Rudder - Richtingsroer -> This part at the end of the tail can move to change direction in flight and is being used to make small corrections
+- Rudder - Richtingsroer -> This part at the end of the tail controls yaw and is used to keep the aircraft coordinated and make directional corrections.

-• Vertical stabilizer - Kielvlak -> This is the standing part of the tail of an airplane, stabilizing the airflow and makes the plane fly into one single direction
+- Vertical stabilizer - Kielvlak -> This is the standing part of the tail of an airplane, giving directional stability around the yaw axis.

-• Horizontal stabilizer - Stabilo -> This is the horizontal part of the tail of an airplane, stabilizing the airplane in horizontal flight
+- Horizontal stabilizer - Stabilo -> This is the horizontal part of the tail of an airplane, giving stability around the pitch axis.

 Aircraft construction